 If you found this tip useful, please let us know by leaving a comment below.
 Also, feel free to share with us your own example of a poorly described auction item!

-You want to review this tip along with 6 more?
+Do you want to review this tip along with 6 more?
 Click below to download our Silent Auction Tips eBook today!